Reducing Manual Effort, Everywhere, Every-time

 So here is a perfect candidate for a repetitive task that should be automated.

-As I mentioned earlier each data factory can use a different modelling technique to create and manage unique keys for a customer record, so there is complexity we need to manage when automating this process.
+As I mentioned earlier each system of capture can use a different modelling technique to create and manage unique keys for a customer record, so there is complexity we need to manage when automating this process.

-Our agile mindset coupled with this known complexity means we know we shouldn’t try and build a solution that covers every data factory scenario in the first go.
+Our agile mindset coupled with this known complexity means we know we shouldn’t try and build a solution that covers every system of capture scenario in the first go.

-So we will focus on automating an obvious data factory pattern, aiming for 60% of data that is collected being moved to the History Area with less than 30 seconds of elapsed effort.
+So we will focus on automating an obvious system of capture pattern, aiming for 60% of data that is collected being moved to the History Area with less than 30 seconds of elapsed effort.